Last week I decided to start going to the gym and doing something for my figure.

 Let’s say you want to grow your business and you aim to achieve a specific goal by the end of the year.
 You know what you want and you could break it down into smaller steps, the chances that you will get distracted on the way are very high if you rely just on yourself.

 Imagine you could have a personal trainer who will understand what you’re trying to achieve.
-Someone who has the experience and can help you to set up a plan that fits into your daily life.
+Imagine a person with the experience who can help you to set up a plan that fits into your daily life.
+A person who is there at every step on the way keeping you focused on the goal when it’s needed.

 Do you think that you would increase your chances to actually achieve your goal?